EuroLeague American Tour

 The EuroLeague American Tour was a series of games organized in 2009, 2010 and 2012.
-Its purpose is for EuroLeague and sometimes 2nd-tier level EuroCup teams to play against National Basketball Association teams.
-The games of the EuroLeague American Tour are played by NBA rules.
+Its purpose was for the EuroLeague and sometimes 2nd-tier level EuroCup teams to play against National Basketball Association teams.
+The games of the EuroLeague American Tour were played by NBA rules.

-The EuroLeague American Tour continues a tradition of friendly competition between NBA and EuroLeague teams that dates back to 1978, when Maccabi Tel Aviv played the Washington Bullets in Tel Aviv, Israel.
+The EuroLeague American Tour continued a tradition of friendly competition between NBA and EuroLeague teams that dates back to 1978, when Maccabi Tel Aviv played the Washington Bullets in Tel Aviv, Israel.
 Combined with the NBA Global Games, that also regularly present clashes between EuroLeague and NBA squads.